 the defeat of General Martin Perfecto de Cos at the siege

-members of the provisional government were so confident of victory that they
+members of the provisional government were so confident of victory

-Texans failed to understand that Mexican dictator Antonio Lopez
+The Texans failed to understand that Mexican dictator Antonio Lopez

 and the subsequent surrender of General Cos’s at San

 By the time General Cos and his men crossed the Rio Grande and reentered

 Antonio Lopez de Santa Anna

-the Mexican army was on the march, the Texans believed that if an attack
+the Mexican army was on the march, the Texans believed that if an

-worse, since the men who contributed to the victory
+To make matters worse, since the men who contributed to the victory

 had returned to the comforts of home and hearth, newly arrived volunteers

 the field.
 The total lack of preparation would cost the Texans dearly.